Hebgbs/wincars/readme.md

 Everything else after that _does_ matter.
 If you hadn't noticed there is a variable called `mln` which will use the behaviour as defined in `.lncmd.bat`.
 Without this file being called, these variables remain undefined and will not be applied (which means your script is broken).
 The lines with `mln` are pulling from your project folder.
 Everything else are hard links, since they reside on the same physical partition as the game and will pull from the game's `cars` directory.

-As for `src-cc` and `des_cc`, those variables are defined in the batch body, which will always be as shown:
+As for `src_cc` and `des_cc`, those variables are defined in the batch body, which will always be as shown:
 ```
 SET src_cc=%~dp0
 SET des_cc=%gamedir%\cars